-Select this location with the projector placed on a table in front of the screen.
+Select this location with the projector placed near the floor in front of the screen.
 This is the most common way to position the projector for quick setup and portability.

 2. Front Ceiling

 Select this location with the projector suspended upsidedown from the ceiling in front of the screen.